 One of the pair of lions from the temple was excavated largely intact which is about 1.56 meters in height and 2.40 meter in length.
 This and the fragments of other lion are currently in Aleppo museum.

 Two basalt portal bulls from the entrance of the Ishtar temple were found almost intact and in situ.
 They bear Assyrian inscription of King Tiglath-Pileser III and are today in the Louvre.
-Several other orthostats and steles are in the Ancient Orient Museum of Istanbul, the Louvre, and Aleppo Museum.
+Several other orthostats and steles are in the Ancient Orient Museum of Istanbul, Louvre Musuem, and Aleppo Museum.

 |Pre-Assyrian period finds|